Margo Hall is an award-winning actor, director, playwright, and educator.

-Recent acting credits include A Raisin in the Sun, A Winters Tale, American Night: the Ballad of Juan Jose and SPUNK at California Shakespeare Theater.
-Once in a Lifetime and Marcus; or the Secret of Sweet at the American Conservatory Theater.
-Fences and Seven Guitars for Marin Theater Company.
-Alice Childresses’ Trouble in Mind, at the Aurora Theater.
-Marcus Gardley’s A World in a Woman’s Hands, for Shotgun Players.
+Recent acting credits include A Raisin in the Sun, A Winter's Tale, American Night: the Ballad of Juan Jose, and SPUNK at California Shakespeare Theater; Once in a Lifetime and Marcus; or the Secret of Sweet at the American Conservatory Theater; Fences and Seven Guitars for Marin Theater Company; Alice Childresses’ Trouble in Mind at Aurora Theater; and Marcus Gardley’s A World in a Woman’s Hands for Shotgun Players.

 Margo is a founding member of Campo Santo, a resident theater company at Intersection for the Arts.
 Her acting credits for Campo Santo include Dennis Johnson’s Nobody Move, Chinaka Hodges’ Mirrors in Every Corner, Jessica Hagedorn’s Fe in the Desert and Stairway to Heaven, and Naomi Iizuka’s Hamlet: Blood in the Brain, 17 Reasons (Why) and Polaroid Stories, floating weeds, a world premier by Philip Kan Gotanda, References to Salvador Dali Make Me Hot, by Jose Rivera, Bethlehem by Octavio Solis, and Hurricane, by Erin Cressida Wilson.
 She has toured France with Word for Word as Missie May in The Gilded Six-Bits by Zora Neale Hurston, and Oceola in The Blues I’m Playing by Langston Hughes.

-Margo completed her first writing project in April 2005 with the World Premier of The People’s Temple at Berkeley Repertory Theater, which won the Glickman award for best new play in the Bay Area for 2005.
+Margo completed her first writing project in April 2005 with the world premiere of The People’s Temple at Berkeley Repertory Theater, which won the Glickman award for best new play in the Bay Area for 2005.
 She was a part of a collaborative team of four writers who used interviews of survivors, and archival material to form a play exploring the People’s Temple movement and the tragic ending at Jonestown.
-The play went on from Berkeley Rep. to The Perseverance Theater in Juneau, Alaska and the Guthrie Theater in Minneapolis.
+The play went on from Berkeley Rep to The Perseverance Theater in Juneau, Alaska and the Guthrie Theater in Minneapolis.
 Margo is also part of the acting ensemble.